As an Amazon Associate, I earn from qualifying purchases.

 For many aspects of wellness, preventive behaviors are often best learned in childhood, where they can be repeated and reinforced by family members and caregivers.

-For example, researchers studying children and using autopsies have found that hypertension, or high blood pressure, begins in early childhood.
 Intervention programs that target children have been shown to be effective in preventing hypertensive cardiovascular disease.28

 The disease progresses according to each individual’s level of risk factors.

 In response, experts have identified five major areas as targets for cardiovascular health promotion in childhood: obesity, cardiovascular fitness, hypertension, hypercholesterolemia (high protein low cholesterol), and smoking prevention.25

 Sadly, the present state of health of America’s youth shows severe deficiencies in these areas.
 Teenage children are becoming increasingly overweight and obese.

 These unhealthy behaviors are lying the foundation for coronary artery disease, hypertension, and stroke in the future.
 Programs that seek to instill healthy behaviors in children can have a real benefit.

 The study found the greatest benefit in two types of programs: improving home nutrition and improving fitness.27 those of us who are parents must make better efforts to encourage our children to eat more nutritiously and be physically active.
 We can discourage cigarette use.